IQ classification: Historical

-Historically, terms for intellectual disability eventually become perceived as an insult, in a process commonly known as the euphemism treadmill.
-The terms mental retardation and mentally retarded became popular in the middle of the 20th century to replace the previous set of terms, which included "imbecile", "idiot", "feeble-minded", and "moron", among others, and are now considered offensive, often extremely so.
+Historically, terms for intellectual disability eventually became perceived as an insult, in a process commonly known as the euphemism treadmill.
+The terms mental retardation and mentally retarded became popular in the middle of the 20th century to replace the previous set of terms, which included "imbecile", "idiot", "feeble-minded", and "moron", among others.
 By the end of the 20th century, retardation and retard became widely seen as disparaging and politically incorrect, although they are still used in some clinical contexts.

-The American Association for the Study of the Feeble-minded divided adults with intellectual deficits into three categories.
-Idiot indicated the greatest degree of intellectual disability in which a person's mental age is below three years.
+The long-defunct American Association for the Study of the Feeble-minded divided adults with intellectual deficits into three categories in 1916: Idiot indicated the greatest degree of intellectual disability in which a person's mental age is below three years.
 Imbecile indicated an intellectual disability less severe than idiocy and a mental age between three and seven years.
 Moron was defined as someone a mental age between eight and twelve.
 Alternative definitions of these terms based on IQ were also used.

-The term cretin dates to 1770–80 and comes from a dialectal French word for Christian.
-The implication was that people with significant intellectual or developmental disabilities were "still human" (or "still Christian") and deserved to be treated with basic human dignity.
-Although cretin is no longer in use, the term cretinism is still used to refer to the mental and physical disability resulting from untreated congenital hypothyroidism.

 Mongolism and Mongoloid idiot were terms used to identify someone with Down syndrome, as the doctor who first described the syndrome, John Langdon Down, believed that children with Down syndrome shared facial similarities with the now-obsolete category of "Mongolian race".
 The Mongolian People's Republic requested that the medical community cease the use of the term; in 1960, the World Health Organization agreed the term should cease being used.